bangdracaena/hotspot-manufacturers/Ingenious_Technology_5g-audit.md

 * How many radio modules/ concentrators can you procure?

-30K per Month
+5K per Month

 ## Proof of Identity

-Submitted and verified by DeWi.
+We already went through proof of identity when we applied for Helium full hostpot and verified by DeWi.

 ## Budget & Capital (required)